Modified Spring Break hours: on Wednesday and Thursday, March 10-11, reservations will be available from 12pm to 5pm.

 All reservable study seats are wheelchair-accessible.
 The Butler Assistive Technology Room can be reserved upon request.

-The Libraries welcomes feedback on this pilot program.
+The Libraries welcomes feedback on this program.
 Patrons are encouraged to complete this 2-minute survey.

 Important Note: This service was designed to match current health and safety guidelines.
 We will continually assess how to best meet user needs while guaranteeing the safety of Penn Libraries staff and patrons.